KinsonDigital/VelaptorDocs/docs/api/Velaptor.Graphics.ImageData.md

 ### Equals(ImageData)

-Returns a value indicating whether or not this instance is equal to the given [ImageData](Velaptor.Graphics.ImageData.md 'Velaptor.Graphics.ImageData').
+Returns a value indicating whether this instance is equal to the given [ImageData](Velaptor.Graphics.ImageData.md 'Velaptor.Graphics.ImageData').

 ```csharp
 public bool Equals(Velaptor.Graphics.ImageData other);